Joan/Quiz/Readme.md

 ### Buzzers

-If you want to use external buzzers, you may map these to the teams keycodes.
+If you want to use **physical buzzers**, you may map these to the teams keycodes.

 For the Xbox Big Buttons, under Linux (using the `/receiver` URL, and as a VM if needed):
 * Install https://github.com/micolous/xbox360bb to enable receiver, and activate it with `sudo modprobe -v xbox360bb`
 * Install https://github.com/AntiMicro/antimicro and set it up to map these controllers to your teams keys

+Alternatively, you can use the **virtual buzzers**: display the QR code so that players can access it on their phone.
+If the players' phone are not on the same local network, you can use a tunnelling service (like Serveo.net) and display the external URL in the QR code (instead of local IP) by passing it at startup: `npm start -- buzzer_domain=abc123.serveo.net`.

 ## Usage